-The "Swiss leaks" information discussed above revealed the names of many Indian nationals with HSBC accounts in Geneva, who were allegedly dodging taxes they owed to India.
-The list included the names of past or present politicians, among others.
-Some sources estimate the overall amount of undeclared Indian money in Swiss accounts to be as high as \$2 or \$3 trillion, though the actual amount is unconfirmed.
-Yet, India-despite having a relatively robust and well-resourced tax authority-has faced numerous obstacles when attempting to obtain additional information to enable its investigations into these cases of tax evasion.
-First, India's request for information via administrative assistance under the Swiss TAAA proved unsuccessful, as the request was based on information whose accuracy was never questioned but whose origin was deemed illegal under Swiss law, because it was leaked by a whistleblower.
-India also failed when it tried to obtain the information via judicial assistance under the convention on mutual assistance in criminal matters (IMAC), because the Indian authorities were investigating tax avoidance and evasion, rather than tax fraud-conduct not then considered a crime in Switzerland, and not yet covered by the countries' bilateral tax agreement.
+Despite having a relatively robust and well-resourced tax authority, India has faced numerous obstacles in attempting to obtain information from the Swiss government about these HSBC accounts to enable its investigations into cases of tax evasion.
+First, India's request for information via administrative assistance under the Swiss Tax Administrative Assistance Act (TAAA)129 proved unsuccessful, as the request was based on information whose accuracy was never questioned but whose origin was deemed illegal under Swiss law, because it was leaked by a whistleblower.130 The Swiss government's continued refusal to respond to requests based on "stolen" data means that many foreign tax authorities will remain in the dark about taxable income banked in Switzerland.
+India also tried without success to obtain the information via judicial assistance under the convention on mutual assistance in criminal matters (IMAC), because the Indian authorities were investigating tax avoidance and evasion, rather than tax fraud-conduct not then considered a crime in Switzerland, and not yet covered by the countries' bilateral tax agreement.
 The Swiss government has acknowledged this problem and promised that reforms are underway to address it.
 To date, however, the IMAC has not been amended to include expanded grounds for judicial assistance.
 And the Indian authorities have yet to obtain the information they need to pursue those nationals holding accounts at HSBC-Geneva.
 Given these significant obstacles-even for a State with a strong tax authority and apparent political will-it is questionable whether other less-resourced tax or law enforcement authorities in poorer countries will be able to meaningfully benefit from recent reforms in Switzerland.